 Your relationship is unique, so your invitations should be, too!
 There’s no reason you need to stay with the confines of what a traditional wedding invitation ‘should’ look like.
 Don’t be afraid to switch up your format, themes and even incorporate some personal jokes into your design!

 For example, this wedding invitation uses a clever, ‘timeline’ format that maps out the course of the couple’s relationship.
 This injects extra personality and visual interest into this invite, especially when coupled with the cute illustrations.

-Creating a unique format for your wedding invite can sometimes be as simple as switching up your wording.
+To create wedding invites with a unique format, it can sometimes be as simple as switching up your wording.
 From there, the other design elements often flow naturally.

 Your color scheme has a huge impact on the overall look and feel of your wedding invite.
 But as any couple who has ever tried to design their home together can attest, it can be very difficult for two people to agree on one color palette!
 If one of you has a penchant for purple but the other is all about brown, trying to combine those two colors might end in disaster.
 So, rather than attempting to get both of your favorite colors in, you might need to compromise with some tried-and-tested color combinations.

 For example, green is a very popular choice in wedding invitations— especially for outdoor ceremonies.
 Perhaps it’s because it’s typically associated with new beginnings!